IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   of this field.
 The interface ID MUST be valid, which means that an matching interface description block MUST exist.

-* Timestamp (High) and Timestamp (Low): upper 32 bits and lower 32 bits of a 64-bit timestamp.
-The timestamp is a single 64-bit unsigned integer that represents the number of units of time that have elapsed since 1970-01-01 00:00:00 UTC.
+* Timestamp (64 bits): two 32-bit unsigned values, representing a single 64-bit unsigned integer, with the first value being the upper 32 bits of that integer and the second value being the lower 32 bits of that integer.
+The 64-bit unsigned integer is a count of units of time.

+  The length of a unit of time is specified by the 'if_tsresol' option (see {{format_idb}}) of the Interface Description Block specified by the Interface ID.

+  The 'if_tsoffset' option value, converted from seconds to units of time, plus the timestamp value, represents the number of units of time that have elapsed since 1970-01-01 00:00:00 UTC.

-  The length of a unit of time is specified by the 'if_tsresol' option (see {{format_idb}}) of the Interface Description Block referenced by this packet.
-Note that, unlike timestamps in the libpcap file format, timestamps in Enhanced Packet Blocks are not saved as two 32-bit values that represent the seconds and microseconds that have elapsed since 1970-01-01 00:00:00 UTC.
+  Note that, unlike timestamps in the pcap file format, timestamps in Enhanced Packet Blocks are not saved as two 32-bit values that represent the seconds and microseconds that have elapsed since 1970-01-01 00:00:00 UTC.
 Timestamps in Enhanced